 The IRS doesn't make it easy for 1099 independent contractors like you, does it?
 You're not an employee of the company you work for, so there's no W-2 to file.
 Nope - instead you get a 1099.
+Whether you work on Fiverr as a writer, marketer or freelance consultant, you'll need to file your independent contractor taxes.
 So how do you file your Fiverr 1099 taxes?
 Well, luckily there are ways to simplify the process.
 Let me show you how...

 Remember, as a self-employed freelancer, you are solely responsible for reporting all of your income and paying all of the taxes you'll owe.
 Since Fiverr doesn't withhold any money from your earnings or what you are paid, you'll report and pay taxes on all of the income you make.
 Let's quickly review all of the taxes you will be responsible for.

 Federal & State Income Tax

 Regardless of if you are an independent contractor or not, everybody has to pay income taxes.
 The main difference between State and Federal income taxes are:

 federal income taxes are taken by the government to pay their bills (10% to 37%)